 Study 1 included 126 patients (64 BOTOX and 62 placebo) with upper limb spasticity (Ashworth score of at least 3 for wrist flexor tone and at least 2 for finger flexor tone) who were at least 6 months post-stroke.
-BOTOX (a total dose of 200 Units to 240 Units) and placebo were injected intramuscularly (IM) into the flexor digitorum profundus, flexor digitorum sublimis, flexor carpi radialis, flexor carpi ulnaris, and if necessary into the adductor pollicis and flexor pollicis longus (see Table 23).
+BOTOX (a total dose of 200 Units to 240 Units) and placebo were injected intramuscularly (IM) into the flexor digitorum profundus, flexor digitorum sublimis, flexor carpi radialis, flexor carpi ulnaris, and if necessary into the adductor pollicis and flexor pollicis longus (see Table 21).
 Use of an EMG/nerve stimulator was recommended to assist in proper muscle localization for injection.
 Patients were followed for 12 weeks.

-Table 23: Study Medication Dose and Injection Sites in Study 1
+Table 21: Study Medication Dose and Injection Sites in Study 1 a injected only if spasticity is present in this muscle

+-

 Muscles Injected Volume (mL) BOTOX (Units) Number of Injection Sites

 Wrist Flexor Carpi Radialis 1 50 1

 Flexor Carpi Ulnaris 1 50 1

 Finger Flexor Digitorum Profundus 1 50 1

 Flexor Digitorum Sublimis 1 50 1

 Thumb Adductor Pollicis ^a 0.4 20 1

 Flexor Pollicis Longus ^a 0.4 20 1